bmrolo/quickSSH/README.md

 A shell script that enables faster SSH into an EC2 instance

 ## Dependencies
 - [fzf](https://github.com/junegunn/fzf?tab=readme-ov-file#using-homebrew) - Used to quickly select directories
+- [jq](https://github.com/jqlang/jq) - Used to parse JSON output from awscli

 ## Installation